-What actually goes into a typical weekend bag?
+What actually goes into a typical bag from TABLE?
 Where does this food come from?
 And, what food donations does TABLE need?

 We receive these questions often and they are great!
 So to ensure we utilize our donations to the fullest and that the children we serve receive the best and healthiest food possible, we wanted to let you know what a typical TABLE bag contains and provide answers to these questions.

 With every bag we assemble, our goal is to include a variety of protein, fruits, vegetables, dairy, lower sugar and sodium items when possible, and whole grains when available.
-We have met with nutritionists to discuss the best items to include and utilize the government’s MyPlate guidelines to create a nutritionally balanced bag.
+We have met with nutritionists and follow Nutrition Guidelines that we’ve established for all the food we distribute.

-Here is a sample menu of the non-perishables items that may be found in a TABLE bag:
+Here is a sample of items that may be found in a TABLE bag:

 - 2 granola bars